Find the credit card you’ve been looking for

 Are you willing to pay an annual fee?

-Paying attention to your rewards
+Pay attention to your card’s rewards program

 If your card rewards particular kinds of purchases, try to use the card for those transactions as much as possible.
 For example, consider using your credit card to pay your water bill instead of a check or bank draft if the card offers cash back on utility payments.
 If it rewards you for grocery purchases, reach for your credit card at the supermarket checkout rather than your debit card.